 Witness statements and expert reports are generally exchanged prior to trial.
-Factual and expert witnesses may be required to present themselves at the hearing or trial if any party wishes to crossexamine them on their statements or reports.
+Factual expert witnesses may be required to present themselves at the hearing or trial if any parties cross-examine them on their statements or report.

 4.10 What obligations to disclose documentary evidence arise either before court proceedings are commenced or as part of the pre-trial procedures?